 Sixth annual event surpasses $10 million raised and honors changemakers advancing the fight against childhood hunger

 BETHESDA, Md.
 (June 5, 2026) — The Sodexo Stop Hunger Foundation successfully hosted the sixth annual Sodexo Charity Classic presented by PepsiCo from June 3–5, 2026, at The Broadmoor in Colorado Springs, Colorado.
-This milestone event celebrated 30 years of the Stop Hunger mission—a legacy that coincides with the 250th anniversary of the United States—and brought together partners, clients, and changemakers under this year’s theme: “Mission Unstoppable.”
+This milestone event celebrated 30 years of the Stop Hunger mission—a legacy that coincides with the 250th anniversary of the United States—and brought together partners, clients and changemakers under this year’s theme: “Mission Unstoppable.”

 During the three-day event, the Sodexo Charity Classic surpassed $10 million raised since its inception, reinforcing its role as a powerful platform for advancing solutions to end childhood hunger.

 “As we celebrate 30 years of the Stop Hunger mission, this moment is both a reflection and a call to action,” said Joan McGlockton, President and Chair of the Sodexo Stop Hunger Foundation.
-“The Sodexo Charity Classic continues to demonstrate the power of collective impact—bringing together partners, employees, and communities to drive meaningful, lasting change.”
+“The Sodexo Charity Classic continues to demonstrate the power of collective impact—bringing together partners, employees and communities to drive meaningful, lasting change.”

-A highlight of the Sodexo Charity Classic was the recognition of the 2026 Stephen J. Brady Stop Hunger Scholars and Sodexo Heroes of Everyday Life®, individuals advancing innovative, community-based solutions to address food insecurity across the country.
+A highlight of the Sodexo Charity Classic was the recognition of the 2026 Stephen J. Brady Stop Hunger Scholars and Sodexo Heroes of Everyday Life®, individuals advancing community-based solutions to address food insecurity across the country.

 Five students and six Sodexo employees were awarded $5,000 grants to continue advancing their hunger-fighting work in communities across the United States.
 The five student recipients also received a $10,000 educational scholarship to support their continued academic journeys.
 Top award recipients were honored during the Sodexo Charity Classic, continuing a long-standing tradition of celebrating impactful changemakers at the Foundation’s annual fundraising event.